apache/cordova-docs/docs/en/edge/guide/overview/index.md

 * a _PhoneGap Build_ service that allows you to compile cross-platform projects remotely.
 (See PhoneGap Build Primer for details.)

-* a set of command-line tools targeted for each mobile platform.
-(See Command-Line Usage for details.)

 * as plug-ins to traditional IDE development environments.
 (See Getting Started Guides for details.)

-The cross-platform command-line tools and PhoneGap build service offer the quickest way overall to deploy a project, but IDEs may offer more control to target applications for each platform.
+The `cordova` command still requires you to install local IDEs.
+The cross-platform command-line tools and PhoneGap Build service offer the quickest way overall to deploy a project, but IDEs may offer more control to target applications for each platform.

 ## Platform Support

-The following table shows the set of development tools and device APIs available for each mobile platform:
+The following shows the set of development tools and device APIs available for each mobile platform:

 <!-- edit & copy into index.md file -->

 <style>
 .compat .n { background-color: pink; }
-.compat .n:after { content: " \2718"; }
+.compat .n:before { content: "\2718"; margin-right: 6px; }
 .compat .p { background-color: gold; }
-.compat .p:after { content: " (partial)"; }
+.compat .p:before { content: "(partial)"; margin-right: 6px; }
 .compat .u { background-color: #dddddd; }
-.compat .u:after { content: ""; }
+/* .compat .u:before { content: ""; margin-right: 6px; } */
 .compat .y { background-color: lightgreen; }
-.compat .y:after { content: " \2714"; }
+.compat .y:before { content: "\2714"; margin-right: 6px; }
-.compat tr > th:first-of-type { text-align: right }
+.compat tr> th:first-of-type { text-align: right }
 .compat td , .compat th[colspan]:first-of-type { text-align: center }
 </style>